Construction · Honolulu, HI

 How does IPR Hawaii's safety record compare to industry average?

-IPR Hawaii's total OSHA penalty of $0 is below the Construction industry average of $6,657 per employer.
+IPR Hawaii's total OSHA penalty of $0 is below the Construction industry average of $6,751 per employer.
 The employer has 0 inspections compared to the industry average of 2.0 per employer.
+For a direct comparison, Noe Perez in Auburn, AL is a similar construction employer with $26,829 in current penalties.

 Explore PlainWorker